nishanprime/Calculator---Bipin0x01/README.md

 ### Web Calculator

 1. **Click Numbers**: Click on number buttons (0-9) to input values
+2. **Decimal Numbers**: Click the "." button to add decimal points
-2. **Select Operator**: Click +, -, ×, or / to choose operation
+3. **Select Operator**: Click +, -, ×, or / to choose operation
-3. **Get Result**: Click "Result" button or press Enter to calculate
+4. **Get Result**: Click "=" button or press Enter to calculate
+5. **Clear**: Click "C" button or press Escape/C to clear everything
+6. **Backspace**: Click "⌫" button or press Backspace/Delete to remove last digit
+7. **View History**: Click "📜" button to toggle calculation history
-4. **Continue Calculation**: After a result, click an operator to continue with that result
+8. **Continue Calculation**: After a result, click an operator to continue with that result
-5. **Start Fresh**: After a result, click a number to start a new calculation
+9. **Start Fresh**: After a result, click a number to start a new calculation
-6. **Clear**: Press Escape or C to clear everything
+10. **Discover Easter Eggs**: Try entering special numbers like 42, 1337, 404, 69, 420, or divide by zero for some tech humor! 🥚

 ### Python Calculator